 The government announced new guidelines this spring in its bid to reduce the number of fire-related accidents in Britain.

-Anybody who breaches fire safety regulations under Fire Safety Order 2005 can be charged, as well as those who obstruct or impersonate an inspector.
+Anybody who is violating fire safety regulations under Fire Safety Order 2005 can be charged, as well as those who obstruct or impersonate an inspector.

 The new measures will help to mitigate fire-related accidents and ensure strict compliance with the latest standards of fire safety.

 The aim is to improve the quality of fire risk assessments mandatory to building safety.
 It will ensure that property owners and their employees are competent to promptly identify and manage fire hazards and prevent/control fire breakouts.

 These measures call attention to the growing importance of adequate fire safety training in Britain.
 The new fines were announced as a part of the government’s response to Fire Safety Consultation.
 They will take effect before the second anniversary of the Grenfell Inquiry Phase 1 Report this year.

 The Home Office also has added a further £10 million boost for Fire and Rescue Authorities across England.
 This is in addition to £6 million already issued to take on additional duties due to the Coronavirus pandemic.